Hitting time expressions for quantum channels: beyond the irreducible case and applications to unitary walks

 Here and in what follows we write for convenience $T\rho$ to denote $T(\rho)$ for any $\rho\in M_n$.
 Since $I-\mathbb{Q}=\mathbb{P}+\mathbb{R}$ differs from $\mathbb{P}$ in an orthogonal projection $\mathbb{R}$ onto traceless matrices, the traces appearing in \eqref{probPOS} may be equivalently expressed by substituting $\mathbb{P}$ by $I-\mathbb{Q}$.

-Given an irreducible, trace preserving, positive map $T$ on $M_n$, it turns out that $\pi(\phi\to V)=1$ for every pure state $\phi$ and every subspace $V$ (see \cite{glv}).
+Given a trace preserving, positive map $T$ on $M_n$, it turns out that $\pi(\phi\to V)=1$ for every pure state $\phi$ and every subspace $V$ satisfying Assumption I (the proof given in [\cite{glv}, Prop.
+2.7] for CPTP maps also holds for positive TP maps).
 Therefore, in this case the expression of the mean hitting time is the one in the bottom line of \eqref{probPOS}.